The Misconception: Your opinions are the result of years of rational, objective analysis.

 Have you ever had a conversation in which some old movie was mentioned, something like “The Golden Child” or maybe even something more obscure?

 If you are thinking about buying a new car, you suddenly see people driving them all over the roads.
 If you just ended a long-time relationship, every song you hear seems to be written about love.
 If you are having a baby, you start to see them everywhere.
-The frequency illusion is often confused with confirmation bias, and the two are pretty similar, but the major difference is that confirmation bias involves an active pursuit for the truth.
+Though the frequency illusion is often confused with confirmation bias, and the two are somewhat similar, the major difference is that confirmation bias involves an active pursuit for the truth.

 Check any Amazon.com wish list, and you will find people rarely seek books which challenge their notions of how things are or should be.
 During the 2008 U.S. presidential election, Valdis Krebs at orgnet.com analyzed purchasing trends on Amazon.
 People who already supported Obama were the same people buying books which painted him in a positive light.
 People who already disliked Obama were the ones buying books painting him in a negative light.
 Just like with pundits, people weren’t buying books for the information, they were buying them for the confirmation.